-I need to go back a bit and explain how we ended up at this particular restaurant in Chiang Dao in the first place.
-Back in January when we first arrived in Chiang Mai, we met a lovely young couple of Americans who told us about this wonderful little spot up in the mountains about an hour and a half drive from Chiang Mai.
-They spoke so enthusiastically of it that I made a mental note to not forget about it and research it as a possible place for us to escape to in March at the height of the hot, dry season.
+I need to go back a bit and explain how my husband and I ended up at this particular restaurant in Chiang Dao in the first place.
+Back in January when we first arrived in Chiang Mai, we met a lovely young American couple who told us about this little spot up in the mountains about an hour and a half drive from Chiang Mai.
+They spoke so enthusiastically of it that I made a mental note to not forget about it and to research it as a possible place for us to escape to in March at the height of the hot, dry season.
 We followed through and ended up spending four glorious days there.

 The Tham Pla Pong temple was built into the mountain that hovers over Chiang Dao some time in the early 1960’s as a memorial to a monk from this area who devoted most of his life to the monk hood for well over 60 years.